-Experiences of homelessness can be caused by and/or lead to traumatic life events.
+Experiences of homelessness can be traumatic and can be caused by or lead to traumatic life events.
 Living without a safe and stable place to call home can create serious stress and amplify other health challenges that people are facing.
-As a result, mental health and substance use issues can be created or exacerbated by homelessness.
+As a result, mental health and substance use issues can be triggered or exacerbated by homelessness.
 In order to effectively address the needs of people experiencing homelessness without causing further harm, services must be trauma-informed and person-centered.
 Trauma-informed care acknowledges the need to understand a person's life experiences in order to deliver effective care and has the potential to improve engagement, treatment adherence, and health outcomes.
 Person-centered care refers to services that are responsive to individuals' goals, values, and preferences, empowering them to take an active role in their care.
-It is also essential to recognize that individuals with lived experiences of homelessness, including those hired as staff or in advisory positions, may still be affected by trauma.
-Organizations should ensure they have the proper resources in place to support these individuals.
-Service providers too must be equipped with trauma-informed training so that providers can recognize and respond to trauma, fostering a culture of healing for both those receiving and delivering services.
+It is also essential to recognize that individuals with lived experiences, including those hired as staff or on advisory boards, may still be affected by trauma.
+Therefore, asking them to share their stories should be done with care and sensitivity, and organizations should ensure they have the proper resources in place to support these individuals.
+Service providers too must be equipped with traumainformed training and the necessary support to care for themselves while meeting the needs of those they serve.
+This includes creating a supportive environment for staff, especially those with lived experience, to prevent burnout and ensure the effectiveness of the care they provide.
+Finally, the commitment to trauma-informed care should be reinforced by ensuring that all providers are trained to recognize and respond to trauma, fostering a culture of healing for both those receiving and delivering services.

-Through the adoption of this plan, Cal ICH and its member departments and agencies commit to requiring the use of trauma-informed and person-centered care throughout their programs as well as providing resources to their grantees to allow them to utilize those strategies effectively.
+Through the adoption of this plan, Cal ICH and its member departments and agencies commit to requiring the use of traumainformed and person-centered care throughout their programs as well as providing resources to their grantees on best practices in effectively utilizing those strategies.